 Vaginal health issues are common, and a happy vagina is indeed optimal.
-Knowing if your vagina is broken, in the health sense, not physical, is important issue women need to face.
+Knowing if your vagina is broken, in the health sense, not physically, is an important issue women must face.
 You may feel self-conscious and uncomfortable, but chances are, it is an infection that can be treated.

 Is your vagina broken?
-Here are a few women’s health issues that require you to talk to a doctor as soon as possible.
+Here are a few women’s health issues or common vaginal problems that require you to talk to a doctor as soon as possible.

 Common yeast infection symptoms include: